smasky/SWAT-UQ/docs/example_runoff_calibration.md

 ## Background

 The Dongjiang watershed in Guangdong is a critical freshwater source, covering an area of over 35,000 square kilometers.
-It supplies water to several major cities, including Guangzhou, Shenzhen, and Hong Kong.
+It supplies water to several cities, including Guangzhou, Shenzhen, and Hong Kong.

 In this study, we use the Fengshuba and XinFengJiang sub-basins of the Dongjiang watershed as examples for runoff calibration.